What are smart motorways?

 smart motorway

-Smart motorways, known previously as managed motorways, have existed in the UK since 2006 when the M42 in the West Midlands became a controlled motorway.
+Smart motorways, previously known as managed motorways, have existed in the UK since 2006 when the M42 in the West Midlands became a controlled motorway.

 How do smart motorways work?

-Technology, controlled from regional centres, monitors and manages the flow of traffic on smart motorways.
-When signs of congestion show, the hard shoulder’s opened as an extra lane and variable speed limits can be introduced to help keep traffic flowing smoothly.
+When signs of congestion show, the hard shoulder is opened as an extra lane and variable speed limits can be introduced to help keep traffic flowing smoothly.

 There are three types of smart motorway:

-• All lane running (ALR): where the full width of the road is usable with emergency refuge areas alongside
+• all lane running (ALR): where the full width of the road is usable with emergency refuge areas alongside

-• Controlled: three or more lanes, a hard shoulder and variable speed limits
+• controlled: three or more lanes, a hard shoulder and variable speed limits

 What are the benefits of smart motorways?

-Highways England say the M42 smart motorway shows a 22% improvement in journey reliability and personal injury accidents have reduced by more than half.
+National Highways, who manage the UK’s motorways, say the M42 smart motorway shows a 22% improvement in journey reliability and personal injury accidents have reduced by more than half.

 There’s also an environmental advantage of a vehicle travelling at a constant speed compared to one which is in stop-start traffic and is accelerating and braking inconsistently.